Covid-19 Safety Measures for Drawing School Classes

 We are looking forward to welcoming you back to the RWA for your class and would like to advise you of the precautions that we have taken to ensure that we provide a safe environment for everyone who comes into our building.
 If you have any suspected symptoms, or are living with anyone with suspected symptoms or are self isolating then please do not come.

 We have undertaken a full risk assessment of the gallery and the whole building has had a deep clean and will be cleaned before each class.
 Social distancing of one meter plus will be maintained during the classes.
-For classes taking place in our Drawing School Studio there will be a maximum of 7 participants.
-If a class requires a life model then there will be a maximum of 6 participants in the studio.
-This will be increased to 12 participants if the class is taking place in the main galleries.
+For classes taking place in our Drawing School Studio there will be a maximum of 6 participants.
+This will be increased to 10 participants if the class is taking place in the main galleries or in the Life Drawing room in SGS college.
 The location of your class will be stated on the class page.

 - All students are required to wear a facemask.
 Those who have an age, health or disability reason to not wear a face covering please email firstname.lastname@example.org before your class.